sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ### <i class="fa fa-globe"></i> International Travel Rule #1: LEAVE IT AT HOME!!!

 I cannot emphasize this enough.
 If you don't have it with you it cannot be compromised, the data cannot be stolen, and you don't have to worry about it.
-Far and away leaving it at home is the safest approach.
+Far and away leaving it at home is the lowest risk approach.
 For alternatives where you need to take your laptop see step #2 but prepare yourself: These things are a pain.
 They're difficult.
-And they have to be.
+And they must be.

 ### <i class="fa fa-globe"></i> International Travel Rule #2: Prep It Before You Leave

-You actually have to take a laptop??
+You actually have to take a laptop?
 Are you sure?
 Well if I can't convince you otherwise at least be cautious.
 An ounce of prevention is worth a pound of cure, so take some time to get things ready.

 #### <i class="fa fa-angle-double-right"></i> Loners & Alternatives

-Borrower laptops are a common approach, though I'm not crazy about them.
+Borrower laptops are a common approach and are certainly better than taking your usual laptop but I'm still not crazy about them.
 While they may limit exposure they have three failings:

 1. To make them useful they still get loaded up with some (if limited) data (the whole thing we want to avoid).
 2. They aren't inheriently harder to compromise than the users own laptop.